NoahOrta22/4883-Prog_Tech-Orta/Assignments/A10/Mice_and_Maze/README.md

 ### Noah Orta
 ### Description:

-Given a map, each node (mouse) is a certain distance (weighted edges) away from the exit.
-Determine how many mice can make it to the exit within the given time.
+Given a map, each node (mouse) is a certain distance (weighted edges) away from the exit. '\n' Determine how many mice can make it to the exit within the given time.

 ### Files